Hi! Thank you for stopping by and welcome to my world!

 Two-hour lunches were easy to get used to.

-Skiing every Thursday in one of the 100 resorts sprinkled an hour from Chambéry was the norm.
+Skiing every Thursday in one of the 100 resorts sprinkled an hour from Chambéry became the norm.

 Going to Spain on a whim, jumping on a train to Italy for the Olympics or to Cannes for the film festival was just part of the adventure.